 Application and admissions process

 Prospective students submit applications through the American Medical College Application Service, selecting the combined medical degree/Ph.D. option.
 Upon review of the AMCAS documents, qualified applicants are sent supplemental admission materials.
-Those invited to Richmond for interviews will spend one day interviewing with members of the M.D.-Ph.D. steering committee, as well as touring labs of faculty scientists and will spend a second day in the standard interview for the School of Medicine.
+Those invited for interviews will interview with participating faculty and M.D.-Ph.D. program leadership, as well as participate in the standard interview for the School of Medicine.

 In rare situations when resources allow, students matriculated in the medical school class may be considered for admission to the M.D.-Ph.D. program, usually near the start of the M1 academic year.
 Interested medical students initiate the process by contacting the program administrator by email.
 They will be asked to provide a summary of their research activities and to complete an essay explaining why they wish to be considered for the M.D.-Ph.D. program.
 They also must request a reference letter from someone who can evaluate their potential for research excellence to be sent directly to the program administrator.
 These supplemental documents and the original AMCAS application will be reviewed to determine whether an interview will be granted.